Kelementz916/Kelementz916/README.md

 ## 🚀 Current Project

-I'm currently developing an unreleased product, leveraging a modern tech stack to create an innovative platform.
+I'm currently developing an unreleased product, utilizing Next.js, React, Node.js, and more!
 Key features include:

 * 📱 Robust application development with the focus on enhanced user experiences
 * 🍽️ An interactive platform where users can explore diverse tastes, save preferences, and customize flavor profiles